Research Effectiveness

 Research Statement

 Educational assessment is at the heart of robust formal education systems and has been deeply impacted by both COVID-19 and by the broad emergence of generative artificial intelligence (genAI).
-My research program is focused, in the short-term, on refining and operationalizing the TIAF in the context of emerging technologies, such as genAI and artificial/virtual reality (AR/VR).
-In the longer term, there is much work to be done to operationalize the refined TIAF by continuing to build a scale to be used to help individual educators, centres for teaching and learning, scholars of teaching and learning, and/or any other interested stakeholder to explore and understand the impacts of emerging technologies on assessment design and practice, and, by extension, to transform assessment practice in open, digital, and distance learning environments.
+My research program is focused, in the short-term, on quantitatively refining and operationalizing the TIAF in the context of emerging technologies, such as genAI and artificial/virtual reality (AR/VR).
+In the longer term, there is much work to be done to operationalize the refined TIAF by continuing to build a scale to be used to help individual educators, centres for teaching and learning, scholars of teaching and learning, and/or any other interested stakeholder to explore and understand the impacts of emerging technologies on assessment design and practice, and, by extension, to transform assessment practice in formal digital learning environments.
 The potential for transformative impact on education systems by paying attention to technology-integrated assessment is significant, as Ramsden claims, “assessment always defines the actual curriculum” (2003).
-I believe that transforming technology-integrated assessment practices is one of the most powerful levers we have in the drive to enable access to high quality higher education.
+I believe that transforming technology-integrated assessment practices is one of the most powerful levers we have in the drive to enable access to high quality higher education for all learners.

 Questions that arise from the assessment purpose construct include investigating the impacts of AI use on the balance of assessment of/for/as learning in higher education practice.
 More specifically, emerging technologies including genAI and AR/VR, have provided opportunity for instructors to focus more on the process of learning and assessment for/as learning compared to the products of learning.
 The duty of care construct provides myriad opportunities for investigations into the ethics of genAI or AR/VR use and the ways in which it is important to prioritize human characteristics and relationships in education.
 Note especially the differential impacts on racialized learners and their challenges with using AI-powered remote proctoring services during the COVID-19 pandemic (see my proceeding that highlights my viral experience with this issue (Madland, Ofosuhene, and Adkins 2022)).
 At the same time, there are notable benefits for equity-deserving groups (e.g. neurodivergent learners) who may be able to leverage boutique, privacy-protecting genAI models to preview and refine their work prior to submission to an instructor.
-Duty of care is especially important to prioritize in Indigenous learning contexts where there is a long history of exploitation, extraction, and extermination in the context of education (see my proceeding exploring this issue (Madland and Restoule 2021)).
+Duty of care is especially important to prioritize in Indigenous learning contexts where there is a long history of exploitation, extraction, and extermination in the context of education (see my proceeding based on exploring this issue (Madland and Restoule 2021)).
 The technology acceptance construct leads to questions about managing technological and pedagogical change in contexts with a focus on technology adoption by instructors.
 Lasting transformation of educational systems requires deep and careful work in managing change.
 My work as Director of Technology-integrated Learning and Assessment has given me clear insight and direct experience in managing and transforming educational systems and technological infrastructure at an enterprise level.
 This experience provides crucial context for my research into technology acceptance and adoption by the full breadth of stakeholders, from learners, to instructors, support staff, and senior administrators and board-level executives.
 Lastly, the assessment design construct offers many opportunities to consider pedagogical designs and architectures that maximize the impact of quality learning experiences.
-Too often, universal design for learning (UDL) is an afterthought or an add-on to existing educational and assessment designs, however in this framework, intentional focus is brough to bear on the up-front design of learning environments which are human-centred, equitable, inclusive, and accessible.
+Too often, universal design for learning (UDL) is an afterthought or an add-on to existing educational and assessment designs, however in this framework, intentional focus is brought to bear on the up-front design of learning environments which are human-centred, equitable, inclusive, and accessible.

 The TIAF as a whole and each individual construct described within present rich opportunities for research on learning through transformative digital systems.
-This wide variety of possible approaches to investigating emerging technologies in open, digital, and distance education leads to multiple opportunities for inclusive quantitative, qualitative, and mixed research collaborations for the benefit of remote, rural, and Indigenous communities.
+This wide variety of possible approaches to investigating emerging technologies in open, digital, and distance education leads to multiple opportunities for inclusive quantitative, qualitative, and mixed research collaborations for the benefit of all learners and particularly remote, rural, and Indigenous communities.
 Further, as the framework is embedded within the 5Rs of Indigenous education, there are multiple possibilities for collaborating with Indigenous scholars to explore these and other questions specific to Indigenous communities as we journey together towards reconciliation and renewal.

-Knowledge Dissemination
+Knowledge Mobilization

 Madland, C. (2019).
 Critical Family History [Blog].
 Colin M. Madland.